dive0/github-tutorial/README.md

   (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
 ```
 3. You will use the code that says "to discard changes in working directory".
 This will undo your edit.
 Do not include `...` and `<>` symbol.
 4. Change the word "file" to the name of your file
-5. The edits you made in your file will be undo
+5. The edits you made in your file will be undo.
+You can check it when your file is green when using `git status`.

 #### Undoing `add`